-- American Management Association: Known for being a world leader in professional development, the American Management Association focuses on advancing the skills of business professionals to drive business success.
+- Known for being a world leader in professional development, the American Management Association focuses on advancing the skills of business professionals to drive business success.
 The organization promotes experiential learning, and members enjoy access to webinars, conferences, and podcasts.

-- Young Entrepreneur Council: A nonprofit organization, the Young Entrepreneur Council serves entrepreneurs younger than 40.
-Members of the organization enjoy peer-to-peer forums, providing them with 24/7 support.
-Members also experience beneficial products and services, access to an editorial team to help them with content creation and distribution, and in-person events.
+- A nonprofit organization, the Young Entrepreneur Council serves entrepreneurs younger than 40.
+Members of the organization enjoy peer–to–peer forums, providing them with 24/7 support.
+Members also experience beneficial products and services, access to an editorial team to help them with content creation and distribution, and in–person events.

 - Edward Lowe Foundation